david-macmahon/SpectralKurtosisEstimators.jl/README.md

 |      `κ < 0` .    | Type I (not supported)  |
 |    `0 < κ < 1`    | Type IV                 |
 |      `1 < κ`      | Type VI, Type III       |

+### The `pearson_distribution` function

+The `pearson_distribution` function uses `pearson_criterion` and, if necessary, `relative_error` to determine the most suitable Pearson distribution for a given `SKEstimator` and returns an instance of that distribution corresponding to the given `SKEstimator`.
+If the `pearson_criterion`, `κ`, is less than 0, an error is thrown.
+If it is between 0 and 1, a `PearsonTypeIV` instance is returned.
+Otherwise, the relative errors of `PearsonTypeVI` and `PearsonTypeIII` distributions for the given `SKEstimator` are compared and the distribution object with the lower relative error is returned.

 ## Computing spectral kurtosis estimates